 B1.
-Institutional Enrollment-Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Institutional Enrollment-Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2011.
+Note: Report students formerly designated as "first professional" in the graduate cells.

 FULL-TIME PART-TIME

 Men Women Men Women

 Undergraduates

-Degree-seeking, first-time freshmen 256 232 0 0
+Degree-seeking, first-time freshmen 238 245 0 0

-Other first-year, degree- seeking 0 0 0 0
+Other first-year, degree- seeking 1 0 0 0

-All other degree-seeking 582 646 0 0
+All other degree-seeking 660 628 0 0

-Total degree-seeking 838 878 0 0
+Total degree-seeking 899 873 0 0

-All other undergraduates enrolled in credit courses 0 3 3 1
+All other undergraduates enrolled in credit courses 0 1 2 3

-Total undergraduates 838 881 3 1
+Total undergraduates 899 874 2 3

-First-professional

-First-time, first-professional students 0 0 0 0

-All other first-professionals 0 0 0 0

-Total first-professional 0 0 0 0

 Graduate

 Degree-seeking, first-time 0 0 0 0

 All other degree-seeking 0 0 0 0

 All other graduates enrolled in credit courses 0 0 0 0

 Total graduate 0 0 0 0

-Total all undergraduates: 1,723
+Total all undergraduates: 1,778

-Total all graduate and professional students: 0
+Total all graduate: 0

-GRAND TOTAL ALL STUDENTS: 1,723
+GRAND TOTAL ALL STUDENTS: 1,778

 B2.
 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2008.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2011.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

 Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non- degree-seeking)

-Nonresident aliens 16 51 51
+Nonresident aliens 26 67 72

-Black, non-Hispanic 37 108 108
+Hispanic Black or African American, non- 57 221 221

+Hispanic 24 85 85

+White, non-Hispanic 310 1,154 1,155

-American Indian or Alaska Native 2 10 10
+American Indian or Alaska Native, non- Hispanic 0 1 1

+Asian, non-Hispanic 28 122 122

-Asian or Pacific Islander 58 199 199
+Native Hawaiian or other Pacific

-Hispanic 61 155 155

-White, non-Hispanic 309 1162 1169

-Race/ethnicity unknown 5 31 31

-Total 488 1716 1723
+Islander, non-Hispanic 0 1 1

+Two or more races, non-Hispanic 34 109 109

+Race and/or ethnicity unknown 4 12 12

+Total 483 1,772 1,778